 They’re relatively easy to aerate courtesy of their energy-efficient design and the fact that they encourage turning to help keep the microbes active and aerated—eventually speeding up the decomposition process.

 Tumblers come in various sizes and designs—with some featuring aeration spikes or interior paddle, which help aerate the compost while also preventing the composting materials from clumping.

 Their enclosed nature helps keep the compost neat and odor-free, free from rodents, dogs, and raccoons, AND accelerates the composting process.

 They can be used year-round owing to their higher internal temperature.

 Once your tumbler is fully loaded and the decomposition begins, wait before adding additional materials.

 Also known as “trench composting,” trenching is a composting method whereby you bury food scraps and other organic wastes directly into the garden soil.

 It’s a more secretive and easier way to create an underground band of humus for your plants.

-Unlike the conventional composting methods, trenching allows you to compost everything from meat, dairy products, grains to all those organic wastes (including pet waste) you can’t have in your bins.
+Unlike the conventional composting methods, trenching allows you to compost everything from meat, dairy products, and grains to all those organic wastes (including pet waste) you can’t have in your bins.